Frank Filchock

-Frank Joseph Filchock (October 8, 1916 – June 20, 1994) was an American gridiron football player and coach.
+Frank Joseph Filchock (October 8, 1916 – June 20, 1994) was an American professional football player and coach.
 As a consequence of a famous scandal regarding the 1946 NFL Championship Game, he was suspended by the National Football League (NFL) from 1947 to 1950 for associating with gamblers.

-Early career
+Early life

 Born in 1916 in the small Pennsylvania mining town of Crucible, Filchock was a star player at Redstone Township High School and later at Indiana University.

+Professional career

+Pittsburgh Pirates

-After graduating from university, he became the second pick of the Pittsburgh Pirates (now the Pittsburgh Steelers) in the second round of the 1938 NFL draft.
-The Pirates' first first-round draft choice that year was Byron (Whizzer) White of Colorado, who later became a U.S. Supreme Court judge.
+After graduating from university, he became the second pick of the Pittsburgh Pirates in the second round of the 1938 NFL draft.
+The Pirates' first first-round draft choice that year was Byron "Whizzer" White of Colorado, who later became a U.S. Supreme Court judge.
 Filchock appeared in six games for the Pirates in 1938, and then was sold to the Washington Redskins.

+Washington Redskins

 At Washington, he appeared in six more games in the 1938 season, as understudy to Sammy Baugh.
 He remained with the Redskins through the 1941 season, part of the time alternating quarters with Baugh.
-During this period of alternation, the two were known as Slingin' Sam and Flingin' Frank.
+During this period of alternation, the two were known as "Slingin' Sam" and "Flingin' Frank".

-On October 15, 1939 Filchock threw the first 99-yard touchdown pass in NFL history, to Andy Farkas, in a game against his old team, the Pirates.
+On October 15, 1939, Filchock threw the first 99-yard touchdown pass in NFL history, to Andy Farkas, in a game against his old team, the Pirates.
 This set a record for longest play from scrimmage, a record that can only be tied, not broken.
-In 1939 and 1944 he led the league in touchdown passes.
-In the latter year he also won the league passing championship, just edging out teammate Baugh.
+In 1939 and 1944, he led the league in touchdown passes.
+In the latter year, he also won the league passing championship, just edging out teammate Baugh.

-In 1942 and 1943 Filchock was out of professional football and on active duty with the United States Navy.
-While in the service he played for Georgia Pre-Flight, where he was named to the U.P.
+In 1942 and 1943, Filchock was out of professional football and on active duty with the United States Navy.
+While in the service, he played for Georgia Pre-Flight, where he was named to the U.P.
 All-Service team at tailback.
-In 1944 he returned to Washington, D.C., where the Redskins had just switched to the T-formation.
+In 1944, he returned to Washington, D.C., where the Redskins had just switched to the T-formation.